-We are excited to share that Thirty Days of Love is back in 2017 observed from Monday, January 16 through Tuesday, February 14, 2017, culminating on the 8th Annual National Standing on the Side of Love Day!
-Thirty Days of Love 2017: Fortifying the Movement will lift up the ways Unitarian Universalists and many of our partner organizations are building and organizing by taking bold, courageous action for intersectional racial justice
+Thirty Days of Love 2017 was observed from Monday, January 16 through Tuesday, February 14, 2017, culminating on the 8th Annual National Standing on the Side of Love Day!
+Thirty Days of Love 2017: Fortifying the Movement was an opportunity to lift up the ways Unitarian Universalists and many of our partner organizations are building and organizing by taking bold, courageous action for intersectional racial justice.

 Below find a number of resources for yourself, your congregation or your community and small group ministry.
 Are you and your congregation involved with Thirty Days of Love?
 We would love to hear about it at firstname.lastname@example.org.

-Each week we will share tools and resources to help congregations reflect, learn and act around different sub themes of fortification.
+Each week we shared tools and resources to help congregations reflect, learn and act around different sub themes of fortification.
+Check them out below.

 Week One: Relationships and Movements